 H-1B grantees must also submit a Final Performance Report that incorporates both Quarterly Performance data and a Final Narrative report.

-The instructions and performance reporting forms for completing these reports can be found in Section I, 1.3-1.4, and Section III and IV of this handbook.
+The instructions and performance reporting forms for completing these reports can be found in Section I General Instructions, 1.3 Instructions for Quarterly Progress Reports; 1.4 Submission Process, and Section III Instructions for Completing H-1B Quarterly Performance Reports (QPR) and How a QPR is Generated and Section IV Instructions for Quarterly Narrative Report Submissions of this handbook.

 1.2 - COVERED PROGRAMS